ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 end
 {% endhighlight %}

 If you've ever tried doing this you would notice that it does not scale well.
-Even if the plot is just a little bit complex this method becomes *very* slow, with lots of flashes of the figure window.
-Every time `plot()` is called MATLAB has to work to repeat a lot of unnecessary work.[^1]
+Even if the plot is just a little bit complex this method becomes *very slow*, with lots of flashes of the figure window.
+Every time `plot()` is called MATLAB has to repeat a lot of unnecessary work.[^1]

-[^1]: This is no longer the case after r2014b.
+[^1]: This is no longer the case after R2014b.

 ### A Better Method